Christopher101010101010101010/Current-Emerging-Trends/README.md

 #
 # Connect your learning from throughout this course to the larger field of computer science:
 # What do computer scientists do and why does it matter?
 ## The role of computer scientists is to apply a scinetific approach to developing technology to allow for innovation as well as advancing the disciplines that benefit from computer technologies.
-This pursuit is vital due to the magnitude of progress allowed to all industries by the intregation of automation, Artificial Inelligence, networking devices, and various other computertechnologies.
+This pursuit is vital due to the magnitude of progress allowed to all industries by the intregation of automation, Artificial Inelligence, networking devices, and various other computer technologies.
 #
 # How do I approach a problem as a computer scientist?
 ## When investigating a new problem, first I seek to appreciate the key components of the problem, then I consider how the smaller characteristics of the problem can be solved, I'll reflect on past experience with similar problems, and perform the necessary research before beginning to design and implement a solution.